 a) Atmospheric Water Generator (AWG)

-It’s an unlikely solution so we mention is here just for completeness of the subject.
+It’s an unlikely solution so we mention it here just for the completeness of the subject.
 Technically. easy to implement because it is based on the condensation of moisture on cold elements of commercially available heat exchangers.
-Typical example is a familiar A/C unit where the “byproduct” of the cooling process is the water extracted from the moisture contained in the air (typically wasted into sewer or soil).
-Unfortunately, such system designed solely for the purpose of harvesting water from the air requires a lot of energy and technically can be justified only if you generate too much of solar or wind power.
+A typical example is a familiar A/C unit where the “byproduct” of the cooling process is the water extracted from the moisture contained in the air (typically wasted into sewer or soil).
+Unfortunately, such a system designed solely for the purpose of harvesting water from the air requires a lot of energy and technically can be justified only if you generate too much of solar or wind power.
 However, if by chance you will have an A/C system at your off-grid location, you should consider collecting water for household use.

 b) Fine Mesh

 Another version, but this time of passive humidity-capturing element is a fine mesh (in this case “passive” means that you do not need any extra energy for that process).
 Mesh can capture invisible microscopic fog droplets from passing through it air.
 Once merged into larger drops, water will drip down the net into a water collector.
 For this reason, such systems are often called “Fog Catchers”.